Image Encoding#

 Bits 4-8 are 00101, converting to decimal gives 5, referring to the second image: 5 corresponds to the IDR slice (I frame).

-Therefore, the algorithm to determine if it is an I frame is:
+Thus, the algorithm to determine whether it is an I frame is:

 (NALU type & 0001 1111) = 5, i.e., (NALU type & 31) = 5, for example, 0x65 & 31 = 5.

-RFC3984 is the specification for transmitting H.264 baseline streams in RTP.
+RFC3984 is the specification for transmitting H.264 baseline streams in RTP format.

 Structure of H264 Stream